Ohio State Physics New Student FAQ

 You can change your schedule online through the first week of classes.
 For the 2nd week, your schedule can be changed by submitting a Course Enrollment form to add a new course.
 After the 2nd week, you will need to petition to add a new course and the petition is available through the Graduate School’s forms website, gradforms.osu.edu.

 Parking passes can be purchased after you receive your Buck ID.
 Please visit the Traffic and Parking website for more information.

 After your are issued your Buck ID, we will need for you to fill out a form to request your office key and to activate your ID to allow you into the building after hours.
-Kris Dunlap and Emma Wallis will facilitate issuing your office key and activating your building access.
+Kris Dunlap and Crystal Moloney will facilitate issuing your office key and activating your building access.
 Please see Mark Reed, Room 1146 if you have any difficulty using your ID for building entry after the first few weeks of classes.